What do the drone regulations in Norway actually say? (Complete guide 2025)

 Fly all C-marked drones at least 150 meters away from residential, commercial, industrial, and recreational areas

-A2 certificate: The solution for those of us with drones over 900g
+The A2 certificate: The solution for those of us with drones over 900g

 With an A2 certificate, you can:

-Fly 30 meters from people (normal mode)
+Fly 30 meters from people (standard mode)

-Fly 5 meters from people (in slow mode – "low-speed mode")
+Fly 5 meters from people (in slow mode – "low speed mode")

-Fly in areas where people actually gather
+Fly in areas where people actually travel

 Document events and activities